 RiseSmart career coach Michele D'Amico said bad bosses typically fall into three categories: narcissists, hands-off managers and micromanagers.
-If you have one of these types of bosses, don't call it quits just yet.
-Read these bad boss profiles and learn how to effectively deal with them.
+If you have one of these types of bosses, don't call it quits just yet – read these bad boss profiles and learn how to deal with them effectively.

-Narcissists often need admiration, aren't able to handle criticism and have a sense of entitlement.
-These bosses crave praise and acknowledgement while rarely giving it out.
+Narcissists often need admiration, can't handle criticism and have a sense of entitlement.
+These bosses crave praise and acknowledgment while rarely giving it out.

-Britton suggests the best way of dealing with a narcissist boss is to offer praise and acknowledgement to keep things even-keeled.
+Britton suggests the best way of dealing with a narcissist boss is to offer praise and acknowledgment to keep things on an even keel.
 But don't let them step all over you.
-"Set boundaries, and let your manager know if there's behavior you can't tolerate," she told Business News Daily.
+"Set boundaries, and let your manager know if there's behavior you can't tolerate," she said.

 Pritchard also suggests establishing boundaries and speaking up if they cross the line.
-"Let them know what they said to you was not acceptable and disrespectful," he said.
+"Let them know what they said to you was not acceptable and disrespectful."

 The hands-off boss